 The team practice involves collaboration with community partners to develop and conduct a community health assessment over two semesters (spring and summer of the first year).
 Students work in small teams on various tasks and activities, including literature review, data collection, analysis and reporting.

 - The entire class, in collaboration with the instructor and community partners, develops all aspects of the assessment and implements the selected assessment methods.

 - The class then analyzes the collected data and develops findings and recommendations.

 - These practice courses culminate in the development of an assessment report, a user friendly community brief, and a formal presentation of assessment findings and recommendations to key stakeholders.

 Past Class Community Assessment Projects

 For may years, SF State Department of Health Education and the Health Equity Institute at SF State have supported the MPH Team Practice and the Community Assessment for Change course and implementation of community assessments focused on housing and health.
-Up until this year, the assessment done has been part of a multi-year collaboration with HOPE SF - an effort led by the Mayor's Office and SF Foundation.
+From 2012 to 2016, the assessment done had been part of a multi-year collaboration with HOPE SF - an effort led by the Mayor's Office and SF Foundation.
 Its aim is to transform some of the most distressed public housing sites in San Francisco.
 Future team practice experiences will continue to expand collaboration with community partners and focus on critical public health equity issues in the San Francisco Bay Area.